Pizza Week! – Day 2: Toppings

 The corn strips chillin with the garlic chips from earlier.

 Salsa for the sauce.
 There is some normal tomato sauce on here too.
 We usually put the scallions and cilantro on after cooking but sometimes there is a mixup in the pizza process.
 It happens.

 Put on the corn strips and some diced avocado after it cooks.

 No pics of the craig special.
 This pizza does have a story though.
-We invited a few friends over for pizza and as usual, we asked what they like for toppings.
+I invited a few friends over for pizza and as usual, asked what they like for toppings.
 I mentioned buffalo chicken, cheesesteak, etc., but they came back with “pickles, broccoli, and pepperoni.”
 Really?
 Yep.
 And guess what?
 It was delicious!
-We now make it at every pizza party and it even has some serious fans that get angry if it doesn’t show up.
+I now make it at every pizza party and it even has some serious fans that get angry if it doesn’t show up.